 AJ graduated with the 'Best Video Portfolio' Award from The Art Institute of Philadelphia.
 He won the Art Institute short Film Scholarship which helped pay for his degree and studies.
 During his time in Philadelphia, AJ worked and interned for Warner Brothers Philadelphia TV , Image Media, and The Center for Emerging Visual Artists.

-Moving to Lancaster to study photography, AJ went to Pennsylvania College of Art & Design.
-He graduated with a Bachelors Degree in Fine Art.
+Moving to Lancaster to study photography, AJ went to The Pennsylvania College of Art & Design.
+He graduated with a bachelor’s degree in Fine Art Photography.
 During this time, AJ worked with Nick Gould Studios, Toby Richard Studios, as well as Assembly Films.
-He also founded the artist collective "16 Pound Rabbit", which lead to Co Operations of The Painted Desert Gallery in Lancaster from 2009-2012.
+AJ would travel across the country with Toby Richards on commercial photographic jobs.

 Around 2009 AJ founded the artist collective "16 Pound Rabbit", which lead to Co Operations of The Painted Desert Gallery in Lancaster from 2009-2012.
 16 Pound Rabbit would go onto publish several his creative endeavors such as The Birds.
 An ambient album that was inspired by the works of Alfred Hitchcock.
 Later released as a limited vinyl pressing through the collective.